Skip to content

 I can help with servicing longcase (grandfather) clocks and mantel and bracket clocks, dial resilvering, sourcing replacement parts such as lost pendulums and weights, replacing gut lines and mainsprings, replacing balance platforms, traditional heat bluing, and machine shop (lathe and milling) fabrication.
 I have a a Boxford CNC mill which allows me to reproduce historical parts precisely.
 I specialise in longcase clocks and bracket clocks built between 1670 and 1870.

-Important note: I am currently fully-booked through to late 2025, and can’t take on new projects for the moment.
+Important note: I am currently fully-booked for at least a year, so I can’t take on new projects for the moment.
 Thanks for your understanding.

 Please include photos of your clock, if possible.